 The Bride, the Jellyfish and the Sea turtle

-This project was all about recycled and upcycled clothes
+This project focuses on recycled and upcycled clothes

 with the Icelandic Red Cross during my exchange at LHÍ.